-Thank you very much, Tijani, for this question.
-In my written answers and throughout this call, I have mentioned the implementation of a pilot program that allows translating key basic information about ICANN.
+I, in written answers and throughout the call I mention implementation of a pilot program that allows translating key basic information about ICANN.
 I am not proposing that we have interpretation in all these languages, in all our meetings and all our calls.

-I am aware that that would have an enormous cost for ICANN and I don't think that would be implementable as you rightly say.
-I would, therefore, begin with translating key basic information.
-Let's say maybe some of the engagement materials like videos and slideshows into the different languages that I have proposed namely, German, Zulu, Quechuan, African, Swahili, etc.
+I am aware that that would have an enormous cost for ICANN, and I don't think that would be implementable as you rightly say.

-One thing that we can take advantage of is not only these pilot program that would, of course, require some funds but also we can rely on the diversity and richness of our own community to have these key information resources translated by our own people.
+I would therefore begin with translating key basic information, let's say, maybe some of the engagement materials, like videos and slide shows into the different languages that I have proposed, mainly German, Sulu, Quechua, Swahili, etcetera.
+And one thing that we can take advantage of is not only this pilot program that of course would require some funds, but also we can rely on the diversity and richness of our own community to have this key information resources translated by our own people.

-We've seen efforts throughout the At-Large community of translation of many documents into many different languages.
-And I think that if we structure a pilot program that has some resources into it and that fosters this kind of collaborate efforts and participation, we are most likely to achieve the goal of having these key resources translated into all these languages.
+We have seen efforts throughout the At-Large community of translation of many documents into many different languages.
+I think that if we structure a pilot program that has some resources into it, and that fosters this kind of collaborative effort about participation, we are most likely to achieve the goal of having these key resource translated into all these languages.

-I am not saying, again, that we must add these translation services to all activities within ICANN.
-I would first start by translating this key information that will help us engage with those players in communities that don't have even knowledge about ICANN still and they will also help us engage with new people to bring into the discussions into ICANN.
-I hope that it's more clear.
-I would say that this would be fairly implementable.
+I am not saying again that we must add these translation services to all activities within ICANN.
+I would first start by translating these key information that will help us engage with those players in communities that don't have even knowledge about ICANN still, and they will also help us engage with new people to bring into the discussions in ICANN.

+I guess, I hope that is more clear.
+I would say that this will be fairly implementable.
-Okay, thank you very much.
-Alan, please.

-Thank you very much.
+- >> TIJANI BEN JEMAA: Thank you very much.
+Alan, please. - >> ALAN GREENBERG: Thank you very much.
 Look, language is important.
 We fight wars over language.
-We've set up country boundaries over language.
-It's important.
+We set up country boundaries over language.
+It is important.
 We need to accept that.

-We are never going to be at a level of the European community or the United Nations where we translate every document and every [inaudible] anyone speaks into all of the languages that are in our repertoire.
-It's never going to happen.
+We are never going to be at a level of the European community or the United Nations, where we translate every document and every, everything anyone speaks into all the languages in our repertoire.
+It is never going to happen.
 We don't have that level of funding.

-At the same time, we need to judiciously decide when to use certain languages.
-And it may be the UN languages and occasionally, it'll be other languages just like we currently in At-Large, we often do Portuguese.
-We will find opportunities in times when other languages are necessary.
+At the same time, we need to judiciously decide when to use certain languages and it may be the U.N. languages, and occasionally it will be other languages like we currently in At-Large we often do Portuguese.
+We will find opportunities and times when other languages are necessary.

 At the same time, we have to recognize that we are not going to use it universally.

-It's really important that key people who want to participate in other activities within ICANN can speak English.
-It's not fair.
-No one claims it's fair but it's something that we have to deal with.
-At the same time, we know we're not going to get every person in every ALS to speak English.
-Therefore, if we're going to send information out, if we're going to do capacity building at that level, we have to do within local languages.
+It's really important that key people who want to participate in other activities within ICANN, can speak English.
+It is not fair, no one claims it's fair.
+But it's something that we have to deal with.

+At the same time, we know we are not going to get every person in every ALS to speak English.
+Therefore, if we are going to send information out, if we are going to do capacity building at that level, we have to do it in local languages.